EdenEast/nightfox.nvim/readme.md

 **Note:** The `colorscheme` command sets the `fox` value to the colorscheme that is being supplied, before loading the colorscheme.

+You can also find this information in vim's help `:help nightfox`.

 ### General

 These are general settings and are unrelated to any group of settings.